 Cyber security has long been a domain of innovation, but is it reaching a point of diminishing returns?
-According to Gartner, spending for the information security and risk management market is estimated to reach $150 billion by the end of 2021.1
+According to Gartner, spending for the information security and risk management market was estimated to reach $150 billion by the end of 2021.1

 However, how you allocate your budget for this increase in spend will determine whether you get the most from your money and are able to best protect your organisation.